+Don't freak out just yet!
 The Form 668-A Notice of Levy is sent by the IRS to collect back taxes through an account receivables or bank, freezing the funds held in that account.
 But it's not permanent!
 It is just a one-time levy, not a continuous levy.
 The Form 668-W Notice of Levy is a continuous levy or garnishment placed usually on your wages.
-Unless you argue/negotiate for it to be lowered or modified, the garnishment will last on your wages until the taxes are fully paid.
+Both the 668-A and 668-W levies can be negotiated and released.
+Don't lose hope.

 Businesses and Banks Are Confused by the 668-A Levy.